brian-j-smith/Mamba.jl/doc/samplers/nuts.rst

 * ``t0::Float64`` : dual averaging parameter, fixed at :math:`t_0 = 10`.
 * ``target::Float64`` : target acceptance rate for the adaptive algorithm.

-MCMCSampler Constructor
+Sampler Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. function:: NUTS(params::Vector{Symbol}; dtype::Symbol=:forward, \
 				target::Real=0.6)

-	Construct an ``MCMCSampler`` object for No-U-Turn sampling, with the algorithm's step size parameter adaptively tuned during burn-in iterations.
+	Construct an ``Sampler`` object for No-U-Turn sampling, with the algorithm's step size parameter adaptively tuned during burn-in iterations.
 Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**